datanav/sesam-jira-currenttime-example/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 In this flow we want to take the raw data and create a dataset with one entity for each user+day+jira_issue
 combination.
-This is tricker than for "workentry-currenttime", since there can be multiple entries in
+This is a bit tricker than for "workentry-currenttime", since there can be multiple entries in
 "jira-worklog" for each jira-issue for the same day.

 We must therefore do this operation in several steps.
 These are implemented in the "workentry-jira-step*"
-pipes, where each pipe reads the input from the previous step.
+pipes, where each pipe reads the input from the previous step:

-"workentry-jira-step1-cook-jira-worklog":
-Reads from "jira-worklog" and adds various extra attributes ("user_name", "jira_issue_key", etc).
-It also adds a "workentry_id" attribute.
-This contains a string on the form "<user_name>--<date>--<jira_issue_key>".
-This string will becode the "_id" value of the entities in the final "worklog-jira" dataset.

-"workentry-jira-step2-unique_workentry_ids":
-Reads from the "workentry-jira-step1-cook-jira-worklog" dataset and creates entities with "_id" set
-to the "workentry_id" attribute that was created in the previous step.
-This has the effect of creating
-as dataset with one entity per user+day+jira_issue combination; if this pipe produces more than one
-entity with the same "_id" (which happens if the user has several work-log entries on the JIRA-issue for
-the same day), each duplicate entity will just overwrite the previous version of the entity.

-"workentry-jira-step3-merge-worklog-entities":
-Reads from the "workentry-jira-step2-unique_workentry_ids" dataset and looks up all the entities from
-the "workentry-jira-step1-cook-jira-worklog" dataset where the "workentry_id" attribute matches the
-"_id" from the source entity.
-Then it calculates the total number of hours from all those entities.
+#. `workentry-jira-step1-cook-jira-worklog <./conf/pipes/workentry-jira-step1-cook-jira-worklog.conf.json>`_
+#. `workentry-jira-step2-unique_workentry_ids <./conf/pipes/workentry-jira-step2-unique_workentry_ids.conf.json>`_
+#. `workentry-jira-step3-merge-worklog-entities  <./conf/pipes/workentry-jira-step3-merge-worklog-entities.conf.json>`_

 Creating "workentry-total-currenttime"